gsurma/text_predictor/README.md

 2. Predict text based on a trained model.

 ## Datasets
-	reuters - a collection of reuters headlines (580 MB) war_and_peace - Leo Tolstoy's War and Peace novel (3 MB) wikipedia - excerpt from English Wikipedia (100 MB) hackernews - a collection of Hackernews headlines (90 KB) sherlock - a collection of books with Sherlock Holmes (3 MB) shakespeare - the complete works of William Shakespeare (4 MB)
+	darwin - the complete works of Charles Darwin (20 MB) reuters - a collection of reuters headlines (95 MB) war_and_peace - Leo Tolstoy's War and Peace novel (3 MB) wikipedia - excerpt from English Wikipedia (48 MB) hackernews - a collection of Hackernews headlines (90 KB) sherlock - a collection of books with Sherlock Holmes (3 MB) shakespeare - the complete works of William Shakespeare (4 MB)